ksator/junos-verifications-automation-with-jsnapy/README.md

 sudo pip install jsnapy
 ```

-I tested these scripts with jsnapy 1.1.0
+I tested these scripts with jsnapy 1.1.0.
+To check the JSNAPy version, run the following command:
 ```
 jsnapy -V
 ```